qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

     vectors, and QGIS project files (.qgs):
      1. Rasters - supported formats include GeoTiff, DEM and others supported by GDAL
-     2. Vectors - supported formats include ESRI Shapefiles and others supported by OGR and PostgreSQL layers using the PostGIS extension
+     2. Vectors - supported formats include ESRI Shapefile and others supported by OGR and PostgreSQL layers using the PostGIS extension